South Bethlehem Downtown Historic District: Grace House

 A notable residential property named a historic landmark in its own right by the Pennsylvania Historical and Museum Commission, the 3,000 square foot mansion was formerly owned by Eugene Grace, President of Bethlehem Steel from 1916 to 1945.
 Often described as "the other Grace House" in reference to Grace's far more famous mansion in West Bethlehem, which he named Uwchlan, the mansion stood apart from the small row houses around it for workers at Bethlehem Steel, and was named a landmark in 1997.
 However, between Grace selling the mansion and its naming of a landmark, a garage in the rear, and a one story addition to the west was added.

 The property had served as a commercial property after Grace sold it, although records on the exact tenets is unclear at certain points.
-The property was used for apartments, a doctor’s office, possibly a funeral home and the popular a popular pizzeria "Anna Mia" for over a decade, closing in 2017 when the owner moved to a new location in Hanover Township.
+The property was used for apartments, a doctor’s office, possibly a funeral home and a pizzeria "Anna Mia" for over a decade, closing in 2017 when the owner moved to a new location in Hanover Township.

 Sarah and Wesley Jun purchased the building in 2004 and converted it back into a residential property in 2018, but also sought to sell the site to developers.
 Initially, developer Robin Reshetar sought to demolish the addition and garage, restore the original mansion, and construct a five story apartment complex around the mansion, enveloping it on three sides.
 This proposal was rejected by the Bethlehem City Council for clashing with the Historic District's architecture, as well as surpassing the four story limit for new construction in the district.

 The couple ended up selling the property to Lehigh University graduate Dallas Basha for $485,000.
 Basha proposed renovations to the crumbling exterior and turning the interior into leased space.
 Namely two offices and four apartments.
 The renovations were set to start in 2019, but were postponed indefinitely due to the COVID-19 pandemic and no new information has been made public since 2018.